TildenWinston/Email-Tool-Suite/README.md

 * Introduce greater code reuse
 * Add test cases
 * Create graphs from count or size data
-* Auto-run on set interval
+* Auto-run on set interval - currently could be achieved by setting a chron job
 * Switch from "before" to "older_than"

 How to set up (Incomplete):